Google Drive#

 $ drive pull -h

-This command will syncronize the files that are not present in your sepal session but are present in your Google Drive account folder.
+This command will synchronize the files that are not present in your SEPAL session but are present in your Google Drive account folder.

 Additional commands#